 The Guild has been entrusted by the Beemers with the continuation of their life's work and legacy.
 The Guild is committed to robust, student-centered education and training in the inspiring, forested environment of the Heartwood School - a personality in its own right.
-Will continues to teach courses, along with interim educational director Neil Godden and the Heartwood team have developed course offerings that will build excellence in craft, all taught by masters, including Jack Sobon, Patrick Moore, and many others.
+Executive Director Neil Godden and the Heartwood team have developed course offerings that will build excellence in craft, all taught by masters, including Jack Sobon, Patrick Moore, and many others.
 Whether an experienced builder wishing to expand their skills and deepen their understanding and design and construction someone just starting in their pursuit of these skills, Heartwood offers the depth and breadth of classes to meet students' needs.

 Our students and instructors share a common goal of connecting minds, eyes, and hands in seamless harmony to craft beautiful objects, large and small, with which to enrich their lives and communities.
 This commitment to becoming an active creator in the environment expresses care for the life that will happen within it, and is the same spirit referred to by poet Gary Snyder when he advised in his book Turtle Island, "find your place on the planet and dig in."

 Heartwood continues to be the place for people to gather and discover the tools to do just that.